bcnmy/docs/docs/Modules/abiSessionValidationModule.mdx

 import "./ISessionValidationModule.sol";

 /**
- * @title ABI ABI Session Validation Module for Biconomy Smart Accounts.
+ * @title ABI Session Validation Module for Biconomy Smart Accounts.
  * @dev Validates userOps for any contract / method / params.
  * The _sessionKeyData layout:
  * Offset (in bytes)    | Length (in bytes) | Contents